mboynes/debug-bar-query-count-alert/README.md

-debug-bar-query-count-alert
+Debug Bar Query Count Alert
 ===========================

-A simple add-on for the Debug Bar plugin to replace the button text with the database query count and time
+A simple add-on for the Debug Bar plugin to replace the button text with the database query count and time.

+Modeled after functionality seen on WordPress.com.